acaklovic/Thesis-Comparison-of-feature-extractors-using-ASReview/README.md

 The transformers were extracted from the Hugging Face sentence-transformers library (Hugging Face, n.d.) and implemented using the ASReview code for SBERT (ASReview., 2022).
 All-mpnet-base-v2 is the current default sentence transformer used by ASReview.

-A total of 25 combinations and simulations were run.
+A total of 25 combinations/simulations were run.

 _Performance Metrics:_